Nomuron/TAU/laboratorium7/README.md

 ![plot](./result_images/3000,6.png)
 <br>
 One more time we can see increase in average and maximum latency.
-Average latency trippled from 1s to 3s, and max latency doubled from 4.5s to 9.5s.
+Average latency trippled from 1 thousand to 3 thousand, and max latency doubled from 4.5s to 9.5s.
 Test will be continued to find first occuring HTTP connections errors.